neerajjain123/OCAJPDOC/operator/co.md

 **Reason**

 JVM will only evalute the first part of the statement a++ == 2 which is true.
-Since first or condition is true than compiler will not evaluate the further statement and return.
+Since first (|| is a short-circuit operator) condition is true than compiler will not evaluate the further statement and return.